The holomorphic couch theorem: The deformation retraction

-We assume that $E[n,t]$ is non-empty as part of the induction hypothesis.
+We assume that $E[n,t]$ is non-empty for every $t \in [0,1]$ as part of the induction hypothesis.
 Note that $\blob[n,t]$ is either a closed disk or a point.
-Indeed, if $E[n,t]$ contains a slit mapping (rel $\{x_1,...,x_{n-1}\}$) then $\blob[n,t]$ is homeomorphic to a point or an interval by Lemma \ref{lem:1dim}.
-But since every map in $E[n,t]$ sends the puncture $x_1$ to the puncture $\gamma_1(t)$, there is at most one slit mapping in $E[n,t]$ by Corollary \ref{cor:lengthconstant}.
+Indeed, if $E[n,t]$ contains a slit mapping then it is homeomorphic to a point or an interval by Theorem \ref{thm:AlmostRigidity}.
+But since $h[n,t]$ has an essential puncture, there is at most one slit mapping in $E[n,t]$ by Remark \ref{rem:nopunctures2}.
+If $E[n,t]$ does not contain any slit mapping, then $\blob[n,t]$ is a closed disk by Theorem \ref{thm:blobisdisk}.
 Also, since we chose the paths $\gamma_1, \ldots, \gamma_{n-1}$ to be constant on $[0,2^{1-n}]$, the set $\blob[n,t]$ does not change for $t$ in that interval.
 The next step is to choose a conformal center for $\blob[n,t]$.